 Making a forex transaction involves the simultaneous purchase of 1 currency and the sale of another at a given rate of exchange known as an exchange rate.
 Forex traders make a profit by buying 1 currency pair low and selling it high, or by selling 1 currency pair high and buying it low.

-Many people like to trade forex because they can get started so easily by opening up a trading account and downloading a free trading platform like MetaTrader.
-You can get in and out of positions rather quickly, easily trade a your pace and make money.
-This is often the place where investors start because they can get a handle on the market without feeling confusion over the asset they’re trading.
+Many people like to trade forex because they can get started so easily by opening up a trading account and downloading a free forex platform like MetaTrader.
+You can get in and out of positions rather quickly, easily trade at your pace and make money based on your trading objective.
+This is often the place where investors start so they can get a handle on the currency market without feeling confused over the asset they’re trading.

 Forex Pros and Cons

-The forex market has a unique set of pros and cons for traders that include those listed below.
+The foreign exchange market has a unique set of pros and cons for traders that include those listed below.

-- High leverage: Because an exchange of currencies at the going market rate has no net value, the use of leverage in forex trading allows you to control quite large positions with a rather small margin deposit.
+- High leverage: Because exchange of currencies at the going market rate has no net value, the use of leverage in foreign exchange trading allows you to control quite large positions with a rather small margin deposit.
 This increases your risk but also lets you benefit from relatively small exchange rate movements.